On universal sums of polygonal numbers

 \proclaim{Theorem 1.1} {\rm (i)} Suppose that $ap_k+bp_k+cp_k$ is universal over $\Z$, where $k\in\{4,5,7,8,9,\ldots\}$, $a,b,c\in\Z^+$ and $a\ls b\ls c$.
 Then $k$ is equal to $5$ and $(a,b,c)$ is among the following $20$ triples:

 {\rm (ii)} The sums

 are universal over $\Z$. \endproclaim

-\Remark\ 1.1.
-As a supplement to Theorem 1.1, we conjecture that $p_5+bp_5+cp_5$ is universal over $\Z$ if the ordered pair $(b,c)$ is among
+\Remark\ 1.2.
+As a supplement to Theorem 1.1, the author conjectured in 2009 that $p_5+bp_5+cp_5$ is universal over $\Z$ if the ordered pair $(b,c)$ is among

 There are no universal sums $ap_k+bp_k+cp_k$ over $\N$ with $k>3$.
 So we are led to study mixed sums of polygonal numbers.
-Though there are infinitely many positive integers which cannot be written as the sum of three squares, our computation suggests the following somewhat surprising conjecture which has been verified up to $10^6$.
+Though there are infinitely many positive integers which cannot be written as the sum of three squares, our computation suggests the following somewhat surprising conjecture.

-\proclaim{Conjecture 1.1} Any $n\in\N$ can be written as the sum of two squares and a pentagonal number; also, we can write each $n\in\N$ as the sum of a triangular number, an even square and a pentagonal number, and write $n\in\N$ as the sum of a square, a pentagonal number and a hexagonal number. \endproclaim
+\proclaim{Conjecture 1.3} {\rm (i)} Any $n\in\N$ can be written as the sum of two squares and a pentagonal number, and as the sum of a triangular number, an even square and a pentagonal number.
+For $m\in\{3,4,5,\ldots\}$, if $m\not\eq2,4\pmod8$ then any sufficiently large integer can be written as the sum of two squares and an $m$-gonal number; also, $m\not\eq2\pmod{32}$ if and only if any sufficiently large integer can be written as the sum of a triangular number, a square and an $m$-gonal number.

+{\rm (ii)} For $n\in\Z^+$ let $r(n)$ denote the number of ways to write $n$ as the sum of a square, a pentagonal number and a hexagonal number.
+Then we have $\{r(n):\ n\in\Z^+\}=\Z^+$. \endproclaim

-\Remark\ 1.2.
-It seems that neither the proof of the Gauss-Legendre theorem nor Cauchy's proof (cf. [N87, N96]) of Fermat's assertion on polygonal numbers can be adapted to yield a proof of Conjecture 1.1.
-We also conjecture that any positive integer $n\not=18$ can be written as the sum of a triangular number, an odd square and a pentagonal number, and as the sum $p_4(x)+p_5(y)+p_6(-z)$ with $x,y,z\in\N$.
+\Remark\ 1.4. (a) It seems that neither the proof of the Gauss-Legendre theorem nor Cauchy's proof (cf. [MW, N87, N96]) of Fermat's assertion on polygonal numbers can be adapted to yield a proof of Conjecture 1.3.

+(b) We also conjecture that any positive integer $n\not=18$ can be written as the sum of a triangular number, an odd square and a pentagonal number, and as the sum $p_4(x)+p_5(y)+p_6(-z)$ with $x,y,z\in\N$.

+(c) For $n=1,2,3,\ldots$ let $s(n)$ be the least positive integer which can be written as the sum of a square, a pentagonal number and a hexagonal number in exactly $n$ ways.
+We guess that $s(n)/n^2$ has a limit $c\in(0.9,1.2)$ (which is probably $1$) as $n\to+\infty$.

-Inspired by Cantor's digonal method in his proof of the uncountability of the set of real numbers, here we pose a general conjecture on sums of polygonal numbers.
+Inspired by Cantor's diagonal method in his proof of the uncountability of the set of real numbers, here we pose a general conjecture on sums of polygonal numbers.

-\proclaim{Conjecture 1.2} Let $m\gs 3$ be an integer.
+\proclaim{Conjecture 1.5} Let $m\gs 3$ be an integer.
 Then every $n\in\N$ can be written in the form